 Printer will not print.
 Cause Solution Printer is not turned on and online.
 Turn the printer on and make sure it is online.
 The correct printer drivers for the application are not installed.
-Install the correct printer driver for the application.
-2. Try printing using the MS-DOS command: DIR C:\ > LPT1 If the printer works, reload the printer driver.
+1. Install the correct printer driver for the application.
+2. Try printing using the MS-DOS command: DIR C:\ > [printer port] where [printer port] is the address of the printer being used.
+If the printer works, reload the printer driver.
 If you are on a network, you may not have made the connection to the printer.
 Make the proper network connections to the printer.
 Printer may have failed.
 Run printer self-test.